vlivashkin/tg-user-scanner/README.md

 # TgUserScanner

-Extracts the usernames of participants from Telegram chats, channels, and DM dialogs.
+Extracts the usernames (and other available user info) of participants from Telegram chats, channels, and DM dialogs.

 ## Getting started
 1. Obtain `api_id` and `api_hash`.